 - Spending too much money and problems with debt.

-- Eating disorders including anorexia, bulimia or overeating.
+- Eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorder or overeating.

 - Obsessive Compulsive Disorder (OCD) – including obsessional worrying or cleaning to get rid of ‘dirt’, fear of crowds or strangers and repetitive behaviour like biting nails or hair pulling.